m0xpd/YuSynth-VCA-for-Eurorack/README.md

 **Hardware Design Files: PCB**

-The PCB is described by .sch and .brd files located in the [PCB folder](https://github.com/m0xpd/YuSynth-VCA-for-Eurorack/tree/main/PCB).
+The PCB is described by .sch and .brd files and a BoM located in the [PCB folder](https://github.com/m0xpd/YuSynth-VCA-for-Eurorack/tree/main/PCB).

 **Hardware Design Files : Front Panel**